Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Related Work

 \topar{GPU hardware} Extensions to GPU \emph{hardware} accelerating sparsity have also been proposed.
 Nvidia's A100 architecture \cite{nvidia2020a100} introduces support for one-sided \emph{structured} sparsity by efficiently handling up to two zeros in every block of four values. \glspl{sssr} efficiently handle a much wider range of sparsities ($\gg\;$\SI{50}{\percent}) without any structural requirements and enable random accesses into a full \gls{tcdm}.
 Zhu et al. \cite{zhu2019sparsetensorcore} present an algorithm and co-optimized tensor core modifications for efficient sparse-dense neural network inference.
 Y. Wang et al. \cite{Wang2021DualsideST} extend V100 tensor cores to efficiently handle sparse-sparse matrix multiply and convolution with an outer product approach.
 However, the bitmap encoding used hinders efficient performance and memory scaling beyond low sparsities, and the dense output allows for the overall approach to be replicated with scattering \glspl{issr}.

 \topar{Hardware accelerators} Sparse accelerators usually target a single application domain like \gls{dl} \cite{Dave2021HardwareAO} or specific \gls{la} operations and dataflows.
 Most use custom data formats and precisions tailored to their use case and are incapable of general-purpose computation.
 Notably, a general-purpose processor with \glspl{sssr} can implement many of the employed specialized computation schemes.
 MatRaptor \cite{Srivastava2020MatRaptorAS} and OuterSPACE \cite{Pal2018OuterSPACEAO} accelerate \verb|sM×sM| with row-wise and outer product dataflows, respectively; \glspl{sssr} can efficiently handle both dataflows.
 Sadi et al. \cite{Sadi2019EfficientSO} accelerate large-scale \verb|sM×dV| by column-slicing matrices and then accumulating the sparse results, improving vector locality and reuse; iterating over slices could be done on a host core while \glspl{sssr} handle multiplication and result accumulation.
 Han et al.'s EIE \cite{Han2016EIEEI} minimize DRAM access energy in \gls{dl} inference by keeping full, weight-shared models in on-chip SRAM; \glspl{sssr} also enable high utilization on sparse data with codebooked values, but are not limited to one application, schedule, or dataflow.
 ExTensor \cite{Hegde2019ExTensorAA} hierarchically intersects \gls{csf} tensors to avoid redundant computation and transfers; a processor with \glspl{sssr} can replicate this by handling the upper axes in software while the streamer intersects the performance-critical primary axes.
 Dadu et al. \cite{Dadu2019TowardsGP} present a compute fabric accelerating both stream joins and streaming indirection.
-However, the loosely-coupled spatial compute approach incurs notable costs in area and programmability.
+However, the loosely-coupled spatial compute approach incurs notable costs in area and programmability. \revone{SISA \cite{Besta2021SISASI} introduces a set-centric \gls{isa} to accelerate graph mining algorithms.
+In addition to set intersection and union, it also accelerates set difference, membership and size queries, and element insertion or removal.
+It supports both indexed and bitmap sets and a binary-search-based "galloping" mode for index joins between sets of divergent sizes.
+While SISA is highly specialized for graph mining and does not target one-sided sparsity or "low-complexity" algorithms, many of its additional capabilities could be added to SSSRs.
+However, SISA's architectural cost is discussed only in loose analogy to other designs, making such tradeoffs hard to assess.}